vendablefall/blog.leet.cloud/_posts/2017-11-13-Creating-a-VPC-part-3.markdown

 [![]({{ site.url }}/assets/article_images/VPC3/50-private-yum-update-2.PNG)]({{ site.url }}/assets/article_images/VPC3/50-private-yum-update-2.PNG)

-If your screen looks like mine, we have now verified internet connectivity from our private subnet through our NAT instance. **Hurrah!** If you have followed along this whole time you can give youself a big pat on the back, as this process is one of the funidmentals that allot of AWS services depend on.
-Now we will go through cleaning out everything so we dont get a nasty bill in a month or so.
+If your screen looks like mine, we have now verified internet connectivity from our private subnet through our NAT instance. **Hurrah!** If you have followed along this whole time you can give yourself a big pat on the back, as this process is one of the fundamentals that allot of AWS services depend on.
+Now we will go through cleaning out everything so we don't get a nasty bill in a month or so.

 [![]({{ site.url }}/assets/article_images/VPC3/50-private-yum-update-3.PNG)]({{ site.url }}/assets/article_images/VPC3/50-private-yum-update-3.PNG)